ABOUT KATE BERNAL

 This Is My Story

-You see, I’m a Computer Systems Engineer with a Master of Science in Management and a 17+ year corporate career in Fortune 500 and multi-billion dollar companies.
+You see, I started my entrepreneurial journey at 12.
+I’m a Computer Systems Engineer with a Master of Science in Management and an 18+ year corporate career in Fortune 500 and multi-billion dollar companies.

-I’ve learned a thing or two about crafting your path to financial freedom, thriving in the corporate world (including in leadership roles), and helping businesses enhance their digital experiences for customers.
+I’ve learned a thing or two about crafting your path to financial freedom and using technology to improve your life.

-I love using tech, logic, and systems to simplify my life, so I can spend more time on the things I love and matter to me, and I love helping people and businesses do the same.
+I love using tech, logic, and systems to simplify my life so I can spend more time on the things that matter to me, and I love helping people do the same.
 Focus on what matters to them.

-We all have different priorities and should have the freedom to live a fulfilling and non-complicated life.
+We all have different priorities and should have the freedom to live a fulfilling and uncomplicated life.

 But don’t take my word for it.
-I want you to see for yourself how I can help you achieve your goals faster than you ever thought possible.
+I want you to see how I can help you achieve your goals faster than you ever thought possible.

-I’ll share with you my hard-earned wisdom, my successes, and my failures.
+I’ll share my hard-earned wisdom, successes, and failures with you.
 Yes, you read that right.
-I’m not afraid to tell you about my struggles, because they are part of my story.
+I’m not afraid to tell you about my struggles because they are part of my story.

 And what a story it is.
-I’ve been a new immigrant twice in my life: first in the US and then in Canada.
-I know the challenges and opportunities that come with moving to a new country.
+I’ve been a new immigrant twice in my life, first to the US and then to Canada.
+I know the challenges and opportunities of moving to a new country.

 I’ve battled with depression, low confidence since I was in kindergarten (crazy, right?), and imposter syndrome (a lifelong battle) since I started my entrepreneurial endeavors at the age of 12.

 But I have to continue getting comfortable with being uncomfortable.
-It took a lot for me to write my story in so much detail.
+Writing my story in such detail took me a lot of time.

 So buckle up and get ready for a wild ride.
 Here’s my story.